narendra-singh-chauhan/library-management-system/README.md

 5. Access the Library Management System in your browser:

-   -Open your browser and navigate to http://localhost:3000 to access the application.
+   - Open your browser and navigate to http://localhost:3000 to access the application.

-Folder Structure
+## Folder Structure

 The project follows a structured folder organization:

-    frontend: Contains the frontend application's source code.
+1. frontend: Contains the frontend application's source code.
-    backend: Contains the backend server's source code.
+2. backend: Contains the backend server's source code.
-    docs: Includes project-related documentation, such as this README file.
+3. docs: Includes project-related documentation, such as this README file.

-Contribution
+## Contribution

 Contributions to the Library Management System project are welcome.
 If you have any suggestions, improvements, or bug fixes, feel free to submit a pull request.
 Please ensure adherence to coding standards, write unit tests where applicable, and provide detailed commit messages.

-License
+## License

 The Library Management System project is open-source and released under the MIT License.
 You can freely use, modify, and distribute the codebase as per the license terms.

-Acknowledgments
+## Acknowledgments

 We would like to acknowledge the following technologies and resources that have contributed to the development of the Library Management System:

-    Vite
+    - Vite
-    TypeScript
+    - TypeScript
-    React.js
+    - React.js
-    Node.js
+    - Node.js
-    Express.js
+    - Express.js
-    MongoDB
+    - MongoDB

 Special thanks to all the contributors and developers involved in creating and maintaining these technologies.

-Contact
+## Contact

 If you have any questions, feedback, or issues related to the Library Management System project, feel free to reach out to us.
 We appreciate your interest and support!